-Is Meningitis contagious?
+Is meningitis contagious?
 How can I prevent meningitis infection?

-Meninigitis is relatively rare, but can be a life-threatening medical emergency as symptoms of meningitis can develop rapidly.
+Meningitis is relatively rare, but can be a life-threatening medical emergency as symptoms of meningitis can develop rapidly.

 The main group at risk of meningitis is under 5s, including babies and toddlers.
 The next group is university students, especially those in halls of residence.